mrhgit/Miscellaneous/Calculating_Resistor_Mass_XKCD_730/README.md

 i2 * R = (i7 + i1) * R                Subtract Vc from both sides
 i2 = i7 + i1                          Divide both sides by R
 </pre>
-That gives us yet another equation using only our number-labeled resistors.
+That gives us yet another equation using only our number-labeled currents!

 Doing that for all loops:
 <pre>